chinmaiyee/html-css-and-javascript-building-the-web-4479542/README.md

 meta - soft key inside head tag to store meta data for easy searches by search engines script defer - is to load html page in parts, faster loading div - is to separate the page into parts and classes

+selector -tells what element you are styling declaration- tells you what all styling you need to do